What is the Picture Exchange Communication System?

 Does the Picture Exchange Communication System help autistic children?

-Research has shown positive effects from the Picture Exchange Communication System (PECS), particularly for the early stages of PECS, which teach children how to make requests.
+Research has shown positive effects from the Picture Exchange Communication System (PECS), particularly for the early stages of PECS, which teach children how to ask for things.

 Who practises the Picture Exchange Communication System?

 Many speech pathologists, occupational therapists, psychologists, physiotherapists, social workers, parents and teachers have been trained in the Picture Exchange Communication System (PECS).
 When you’re making an appointment with a new professional, you can ask whether the professional has experience with PECS.